Maven-Asset-Management-Insights/content/index.md

 <p class="section-title">Why we built this</p>
 <div class="card">
   <p>
     We built this site to help organizations grow with clarity and confidence in Maximo by strengthening reliability, governance, trusted data, and predictable work management.
-At Maven, a maven is an experienced expert who helps others grow, and this resource is designed to do exactly that: align teams, elevate understanding, and turn asset management into measurable performance.
+A maven is an experienced expert who helps others grow, and this resource is designed to do exactly that: align teams, elevate understanding, and turn asset management into measurable performance.
   </p>
 </div>